kbogas/medknow/README.md

     - **json**: Used for json from the harvester and enriched jsoni generated from this module.
     -  **edges**: A field containing edges-relations is expected to be found in the file.
 Used for DOID,DRUGBANK,MESH etc. relations.
     -  **med_rec**: Would be used for medical records but the main functionality is that it deals with delimited-files.
+    -  **mongo**: Used to read collection of documents from mongo instead of a json file.
+    -  **delete**: In case we want to delete edges from a specific resource.
+The unwanted edges are denoted from the **resource** value in the *neo4j* field.
 - *trans*: What kind of transformations-extractions to do:
     - **metamap**: True/False.
 If we want to extract entities using metamap.
 TODO: !
 MERGE Entities and Treshold !
     - **reverb**: True/False.
 If we want to extract relations using reverb.
 TODO: !
 Map Entities to UMLS CONCEPTS IN SENTENCE!